johannes-kroepfl-97/Black-Scholes-Merton-Investing-Model/README.md

 - **black_scholes_merton.ipynb**: This Jupyter Notebook contains code related to my experimentation and implementation of various aspects of the Black-Scholes-Merton model.
 Although not all the code within this file was directly utilized in my bachelor's thesis, it served as an experimental playground for testing different techniques.

 - **brownian_motion.ipynb**: In this Jupyter Notebook, you will find code dedicated to exploring Brownian motion and its applications within the context of the Black-Scholes-Merton model.
-This file demonstrates my understanding of stochastic calculus and its relevance to the thesis topic.
+Again, not all of it is being used in the thesis.

 - **visualizations.ipynb**: The code in this Jupyter Notebook focuses on generating visualizations that support the narrative of my thesis.
-It showcases the plots and graphical representations used to validate the theory and enhance the overall understanding of the Black-Scholes-Merton model.
+It showcases the plots and graphical representations used to validate the theory and enhance the overall understanding of the topic.

 - **functions.py**: This Python module contains a collection of helper functions specifically developed for this project.
 These functions serve to streamline the implementation process and ensure code reusability and maintainability.